quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 The security of this version negotiation mechanism relies on the authenticity of the Version Information exchanged during the handshake.
-In QUIC version 1, transport parameters are authenticated ensuring the security of this mechanism.
+In QUIC version 1, transport parameters are authenticated, ensuring the security of this mechanism.
 Negotiation between compatible versions will have the security of the weakest common version.